rsokl/Learning_Python/Python/Module4_OOP/ClassDefinition.md

 <!-- #region -->
 # Defining a New Class of Object

 This section will introduce the basic syntax for defining a new class (a.k.a. type) of  Python object.
-Recall that the phrase `def` is used to denote the definition of a function.
+Recall that the statement `def` is used to denote the definition of a function.
 Similarly, `class` is used to denote the beginning of a class definition.
 The body of the class definition, which is the indented region below a `class` statement, is used to define the class' various **attributes**.

 The following defines a new class of object, named `MyGuy`, specifying four attributes `x`, `y`, `z`, and `f`